Skip to main content

 My Motivator Makeover, Step 3: Size and Colors Matter

-We’re now at the stage of design where we can start to fix those issues.
+We’re now at the design stage where we can start fixing those issues.
 At the end of the last makeover step, you noticed that the summary boxes showing total, overdue, and completed activities were incorrectly sized and colored.
 Let’s go back into Analytics Studio and fix that.

 1. Open the My Motivator dashboard in the dashboard designer.